Eminem kneels during Super Bowl halftime show performance

 In a display of defiance against the NFL, Eminem knelt during his performance at the Super Bowl halftime show.

+“I am not going to stand up to show pride in a flag for a country that oppresses black people and people of colour,” Kaepernick said in a press conference after first sitting out during the anthem.

+“To me, this is bigger than football, and it would be selfish on my part to look the other way.
+There are bodies in the street and people getting paid leave and getting away with murder.”

-The move came amid widespread reports that he and fellow headliners Dr Dre, Kendrick Lamar, Mary J Blige and Snoop Dogg were being heavily censored from making any political statements.
+Eminem’s move came amid widespread reports that he and fellow headliners Dr Dre, Kendrick Lamar, Mary J Blige and Snoop Dogg were being heavily censored from making any political statements.

+According to the New York Post, Dre felt “disgustingly censored” by executives who didn’t want the performance to become a “divisive culture war moment”.

 Register for free to continue reading